chm423/LISP_Interpreter/README.md

 - multiple arguments: testing lambda calling with more than one argument to ensure all are considered
 - nested calls: calling a lambda within a lambda to verify proper solving order
 - error handling: considering mismatching argument numbers and types
 ## Test Results
 The results for the above tests are shown in `test_results.txt` in the project folder, displayed exactly as the interpreter outputted them.

 These results were made from a helper function `assertTest()` which printed the input, computed the result, and checked if the given result matched the expected one.
-Inputs shown in the results consist of inline S-Expressions declared within the assertTest function's argument
+Inputs shown in the results consist of inline S-Expressions declared within the assertTest function's argument.

 Passed tests display the result that was expected (which would match the given result), while failed tests provide the received result and what it expected instead.
 ## Documentation
 ### Things to consider when utilizing this interpreter:
-- in standard input, if no closing parentheses are provided for a statement, the interpreter will continue to add onto the previous statement until the statement is properly closed
+- in standard input, if no closing parentheses are provided for a statement, the interpreter will continue to add onto the previous statement until the statement is properly closed - allowing for multi-line s-expressions
 - in file input, if an s-expression is not properly closed, the interpreter will ignore it and all following s-expressions
 - when utilizing `cond`, the interpreter requires each branch to be a list of two s-expressions; for example:
 ```